Separation of congruence intervals and implications: Separating congruences

 \begin{proof} We need to show that $(\zz,\al)$ does not have type \two.
 Let $B$ be the $\al$-block containing a semilattice or majority edge.
-Then $B$ contains a non-Abelian subalgebra, which implies $(\zz,\al)$ is also non-Abelian. \end{proof}
+Then $B$ contains a non-Abelian subalgebra.
+By Lemma~\ref{lem:as-type-2} if $(\zz,\al)$ has type \two, then $B$ is term equivalent to a module.
+Since every subalgebra of a module is also term equivalent to a module, $(\zz,\al)$ cannot have type \two. \end{proof}